1.1 In these Condition’s the following words have the following meanings:

 “Services” the services provided or to be provided by the Supplier to the Customer which may include the installation and hire of Equipment;

-“Supplier” Secure Empty Property Limited, a company registered in England and Wales with company number 7930767 whose registered office is at Sumner House, St Thomas’s Road, Chorley, Lancashire, PR7 1HP.
+“Supplier” Secure Empty Property Limited, a company registered in England and Wales with company number 7930767 whose registered office is at c/o RSM, Bluebell House, Brian Johnson Way, Preston, Lancashire, PR2 5PE.

 1.2 In these Conditions references to the singular include the plural and vice versa and headings will not affect the interpretation of these Conditions.